BabooPan/Demo-SAM/README.md

 After pushing, verify the deployment stage on CodeStar project dashboard, </br>or turn on AWS CodePipeline to verify by clicking on "CodePipeline" URL in the "Outputs" tab of CloudFormation.

 ### Test
-You will get the response on old/new response body about at 90/10 percentage, after a while, the response will show the new version.
+You will get the response on old/new response body about at 90/10 percentage when CodeDeploy performing Canary deploy. </br>
+And you can aslo verify the in-progessing deployment via CodeDeploy console.
 ```
 $ while true; do curl -s <API_ENDPOINT>; echo; sleep 1; done
 ```